 Faculty and staff can use Microsoft SharePoint 2010 to manage projects, build collaboration portals and websites, post and manage files and documents, share calendars, and access online forums and shared resources.

-IT services provides SharePoint sites to departments and registered student organizations at no charge.
+IT services provides SharePoint sites to departments at no charge.
 Some highlights of SharePoint include:

 - Calendar, email and task management through SharePoint or Exchange